evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S_Sport_Turismo/_index.md

 Furthermore, the Porsche Taycan 4S Sport Turismo supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 You can choose between three sound systems on the Porsche Taycan 4S Sport Turismo.

-- **Porsche Sound system**: This system features ten speakers and delivers a maximum output of 150 watts.
+- **Porsche Sound system:**: This system features ten speakers and delivers a maximum output of 150 watts.
-- ** BOSE® Surround Sound System**: This system features 14 speakers and delivers a maximum output of 710 watts.
+- ** BOSE® Surround Sound System:**: This system features 14 speakers and delivers a maximum output of 710 watts.
-- ** Burmester® 3D High-End Surround Sound System**: This system features 21 speakers and delivers a maximum output of 1455 watts.
+- ** Burmester® 3D High-End Surround Sound System:**: This system features 21 speakers and delivers a maximum output of 1455 watts.

 ## Lights